SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 a default value of 1%.
 This coefficient will be used in the finite differences approximation to build the tangent and adjoint operators.
-The finite differences approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order (which is the default value), and with 1 for a centered schema of second order (and of twice the first order computational cost).
+The finite differences approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with ``False`` or 0 for an uncentered schema of first order (which is the default value), and with ``True`` or 1 for a centered schema of second order (and of twice the first order computational cost).
 If necessary and if possible, :ref:`subsection_ref_parallel_df` can be used.
 In all cases, an internal cache mechanism is used to restrict the number of operator evaluations at the minimum possible in a sequential or parallel execution scheme for numerical approximations of the tangent and adjoint operators, to avoid redundant calculations.
 One can refer to the section dealing with :ref:`subsection_iterative_convergence_control` to discover the interaction with the convergence parameters.

 This first operator definition form allows easily to test the functional form before its use in an ADAO case, greatly reducing the complexity of operator implementation.
-One can then use the "*FunctionTest*" ADAO checking algorithm (see the section on the :ref:`section_ref_algorithm_FunctionTest`) for this test.
+One can then use the "*FunctionTest*" ADAO checking algorithm (see the section on the :ref:`section_ref_algorithm_FunctionTest`) specifically designed for this test.

-**Important warning:** the name "*DirectOperator*" is mandatory, and the type of the ``X`` argument can be either a list of float values, a Numpy array or a Numpy matrix.
-The user function has to accept and treat all these cases.
+**Important:** the name "*DirectOperator*" is mandatory when using an independant Python script.
+The type of the input ``X`` argument can be either a list of float values, a Numpy array or a Numpy matrix, and the user function has to accept and treat all these cases.
+The type of the output argument ``Y`` must also be equivalent to a list of real values.

+Various forms of operators are available in several scripts included in the :ref:`section_docu_examples`.

 .. _section_ref_operator_funcs: